samwise50000/Project_Stack-Connect/README.md

   - Log in functionality
   - Correct JWT handling

-### Required programs
+### Required Prerequisites

-In order to run this project, you need to have the following programs installed:
+In order to run this project, make sure you have the following prerequisites:
   - Program to unpack a .zip file e.g. [7-Zip](https://www.7-zip.org/)
   - Program to open and run the project e.g. [VSCode](https://code.visualstudio.com/)
+  - Creation of a MongoDB account.

+### Setting Up MongoDB

+1. **Create a MongoDB Account:**
+   - Go to [MongoDB website](https://www.mongodb.com/) and sign up for a free account.

+2. **Set Up a Database:**
+   - Once you have a MongoDB account, create a new cluster to set up your database.

+3. **Connect to MongoDB:**
+   - Obtain the connection details (connection string) for your MongoDB cluster.

 ### How to run